aaronshappell/picabot/README.md

 `!yt <query>`: Searches for a youtube video to add to the song queue
 `!play`: Resumes the current song
 `!pause`: Pauses the current song
-`!next`: Skips to the next song in the queue
+`!prev <amount>`: Skips back in the queue by a certain amount of songs
-`!prev`: Skips to the previous song in the queue
+`!next <amount>`: Skips ahead in the queue by a certain amount of songs
 `!clear`: Clears the song queue
 `!song`: Gives you information about the currently playing song
 `!music`: Gives you a list of the songs currently in the queue